Skip to content

 File Naming Convention

 Migrations are executed in the order they are registered in the array.
-Add sequence numbers to filenames to clearly express the order.
+Use sequence numbers in filenames to make the order obvious:

 migrations/